 This is not a mistake.
 The structure and data of the IIAG are reviewed annually and revised when practical improvements are identified.
 This is in order to take into account new and better data, expert advice and the fact that some data sources revise historical data, based on new and more up-to-date information.
 As a result, when new historical data are made available, or the structure of the IIAG is strengthened, the entire dataset is updated back to 2008.
 Users of the Index should therefore always refer to the most recent version of the IIAG dataset.

 Why are there no data for South Sudan before 2011?

 The secession of South Sudan from Sudan essentially created two new countries.
-Whilst some data sources do provide data for South Sudan pre-secession, there currently is not enough data that can be used for South Sudan pre-secession.
+Whilst some data sources do provide data for South Sudan pre-secession, there currently is not enough data that can be used on the IIAG for South Sudan pre-secession.
 Despite Sudan being a new country post-secession of South Sudan, pre-2011 data for ‘Former Sudan’ are deemed to be a suitable proxy for governance in Sudan.

 Statistical data in Africa are notoriously hard to come by.
 How confident are you that the information in the IIAG is accurate?

 The IIAG utilises the most robust data available.
 However, there is currently a lack of data on Africa when compared with other continents, and this is a challenge for the Foundation in the compilation of the IIAG.
 Official data for many key indicators of governance, namely, employment, poverty and inequality, or climate change are patchy or out-of-date and therefore do not meet the IIAG criteria for inclusion.
 Funding data projects and finding indicators that allow these key areas, among others, to be included in the IIAG, as well as strengthening the assessment of issues currently covered, remains a core priority for the Foundation.

 There are some well-known institutions that provide indices and some well-known indicators that are not used in the IIAG.
 Why is this?